-ADS PhD GTA/GRA contracts (and associated tuition waivers) are 10 months, students should discuss any summer course plans with the Director before enrolling.
+DSA Ph.D.
+GTA/GRA contracts (and associated tuition waivers) are generally 12 months.
+Students should discuss any summer course plans or external internship plans with the Director in early spring.
 Remember that this is your job.
-Since you are receiving a GTA/GRA, you are NOT permitted to work for pay outside of this 10 month contract.
+Since you are receiving a GTA/GRA, you are NOT permitted to work for pay outside of this 12-month contract.